 Indian Lotus (sometimes also walrus) is one of the sacred plants of Ayurveda and is unique in the plant kingdom on many occasions.
 This aquatic plant is one of the most important adaptogens.
 The entire plant is edible, but it is grown relatively difficult, so it is mainly used as a medicine and tasting.

-For more information and references, serious people interested in this plant can find the Paudel2015ppb review, which I recommend.
+More information and references can be found in the Paudel2015ppb review, which I recommend.